BestTimesToVisit.com Logo

 safety

 Stockholm is very safe, but like any city, be aware of your surroundings, especially at night.
-Stick to well-lit areas and avoid displaying expensive jewelry or electronics.
-If you feel uneasy, use the well-marked taxi stands or ride-sharing apps.
+Stick to well-lit areas and avoid walking alone in deserted places.
+If you feel uneasy, use the SL app to find the nearest public transport.

 culture

 Swedes value personal space and quiet.
-Avoid loud conversations on public transport or in smaller shops.
-Saying 'tack' (thank you) goes a long way, and learning a few basic Swedish phrases will be appreciated.
+Avoid loud conversations on public transport or in restaurants.
+Saying 'tack' (thank you) and 'ursäkta' (excuse me) goes a long way in showing politeness and respect for local customs.

 food